A Convergent Quadrature Based Method For The Monge-Amp\`ere Equation: Conclusion

 Existing monotone methods for the \MA equation rely on wide finite difference stencils.
 The resulting truncation error depends upon several factors: the typical spacing of grid points $h$, the width of the stencil $r$, and the angular resolution of the stencil $d\theta$.
 The use of higher-order quadrature schemes allows us to substantially reduce the component of the error coming from the angular resolution.
 This, in turn, allows for significant reductions in both the stencil width $r$ and the overall truncation error of the scheme.
 The end result is a monotone (convergent) method that achieves significant gains in both accuracy and efficiency.

-We provided two implementations of this method.
-The first combined the spectrally accurate trapezoid rule with an underlying hexagonal mesh.
-The resulting method involved a simple nearest-neighbors scheme which is highly efficient and achieves second-order convergence in practice for smooth enough solutions and reasonable grid refinements.
-The second method utilized a non-uniform Simpson's rule on a Cartesian mesh.
+We provided {three} implementations of this method.
+The first {two} combined the spectrally accurate trapezoid rule with an underlying hexagonal {or triangular} mesh.
+The resulting methods involved a simple nearest-neighbors scheme which is highly efficient and achieves second-order convergence in practice for smooth enough solutions and reasonable grid refinements.
+The {third} method utilized a non-uniform Simpson's rule on a Cartesian mesh.
 The method is provably convergent, relies on relatively narrow stencils of width $r = \bO(h^{2/3})$, is highly robust with respect to solution regularity, and provides superlinear convergence of order $\bO(h^{4/3})$.
 Moreover, this implementation could easily be adapted to accommodate other higher-order quadrature rules, making possible a formal convergence rate of $\bO(h^{2-4/p})$ for any $p>0$.

 This approach holds particularly great promise for the three-dimensional \MA equation, for which existing discretizations can be prohibitively expensive~\cite{HL_ThreeDimensions}.
 Typical schemes rely on some variational form of the \MA equation, which requires performing optimization over a three-dimensional set at each point in the three-dimensional domain.
 A method based upon the integral reformulation would reduce this to the cost of integrating over the sphere, which is two-dimensional.
 We also expect this approach to adapt well to generalized \MA equations arising in optimal transport problems in the plane~\cite{Froese_GenMA} or on the sphere~\cite{HT_OTonSphereNumerics}.